 Our History: The U.S. Consulate General in Chiang Mai is the oldest operating foreign consulate in Chiang Mai and the sole U.S. consular presence outside Bangkok.
 The original Consulate was established in Chiang Mai in 1950 and was upgraded to a Consulate General in 1986.

 Our Team: The Consulate General includes employees from the Department of State, the Drug Enforcement Administration and the U.S. Air Force Technical Applications Center; the Centers for Disease Control operates a field station in Chiang Rai.
 Approximately a dozen Peace Corps Volunteers work in northern Thailand, primarily in projects concerning education.

 Our District: The Chiang Mai consular district covers fifteen provinces: Chiang Mai, Chiang Rai, Kamphaengphet, Lampang, Lamphun, Mae Hong Son, Nan, Petchabun, Phayao, Phichit, Phitsanulok, Phrae, Sukhothai, Tak, and Uttaradit.

-Other Americans: The U.S. community of north Thailand numbers in the thousands; U.S. citizen residents and long-term visitors are encouraged to register with the Consulate at https://step.state.gov/step/.
-The U.S. community in Chiang Mai dates to 1867, when American missionaries, doctors and teachers first started efforts that led to the establishment of medical and educational institutions in the north.
-Today those institutions include McCormick Hospital, McKean Rehabilitation Center (formerly a leprosy asylum), Prince Royal’s College, Dara Academy, Chiang Mai University medical school and Payap University.
+Our Fellow Americans: The U.S. community of Northern Thailand numbers in the thousands; We encourage U.S. citizen residents and visitors to register with the Consulate at https://step.state.gov/step/.
+The U.S. community in Northern Thailand dates to 1867, when American doctors, teachers, and missionaries first started efforts that led to the establishment of medical and educational institutions in the north.
+Today, those institutions include McCormick Hospital, McKean Rehabilitation Center, Overbrook Hospital, Prince Royal’s College, Dara Academy, Chiang Mai University medical school and Payap University.